DeviKandasamy/MultipleClientServerModelUsingLoadBalancerTechnique/ReadMe.txt

 *
 * The /home/<login>/AutoTestDir/<login>/P3/ directory contains this README file,
 * the location of this directory is on SCU Linux server.This README describes how
-* to build and run C sample code for client/server on linux and windows.
+* to build and run java code for client/server on linux and windows.
 *
 *
 * For linux: